On addition of 1-handles with chart loops to 2-dimensional braids: Handle moves

 \begin{proof} Consider two tubes $h$ and $h'$ which form a crossing.
 We can assume that $h$ is in $\mathbb{R}^3 \times \{0\}$, and $h'$ is in $\mathbb{R}^3 \times \{1\}$.
 By an ambient isotopy of $\mathbb{R}^4$ rel $\mathbb{R}^4-\mathbb{R}^3 \times[0.5, 1.5]$, we can deform $h' \subset \mathbb{R}^3 \times \{1\}$ to the form $h''\subset \mathbb{R}^3 \times \{1\}$ such that $h$ and $h''$ form a crossing whose sign is opposite to the sign of the original crossing.
 Hence we have the required result. \end{proof}

 2. {\it Handle slide}.

-Let us consider a transformation between two 1-handles $h$ and $h'$ such that the terminal end of $h$ slides along the core of $h'$ once.
+We consider a transformation between two 1-handles $h$ and $h'$ such that the terminal end of $h$ slides along the core of $h'$ once.
 The surface other than near the terminal end of $h$ is fixed.
-We call this transformation {\it handle slide} along $h'$ (see Figure \ref{fig10}). \\
+We call this transformation a {\it handle slide} along $h'$ (see Figure \ref{fig10}). \\